Over time, cannabis highs lose a bit of their buzz and become lackluster. Here’s how to naturally get them back.

 Here’s how to naturally make your weed experience more intense:

-If you’ve Googled “how to make your weed high more intense,” you’ve read about mangoes.
-This delicious fruit is infamous among weed smokers, whether they’ve paired it with weed or not.
+Mangos are a delicious fruit is infamous among weed smokers, whether they’ve paired it with weed or not.
 It’s not all lies; mangoes contain myrcene, an aromatic compound that has been associated with stress-relieving properties.

 Mixing weed and mangoes is a strong and aromatic experience, from your tastebuds to the way your body processes the compounds in each element.
 Still, it’s difficult to predict what your experience will be like, especially since weed strains can be vastly different depending on their effects and the way they affect your body.
 If you want to mix mangoes and weed, start slow and try out different strains and cannabis-to-mangoes ratio.